masolimano/maneage/README-hacking.md

  - **Confirm if your project builds from scratch**: Before publishing anything, you should see if your project can indeed reproduce itself!
-   You may be mistakenly using temporarily created files that aren't built when teh project is built from scratch (this happens a lot and is very dangerous for the integrity of your project!).
+   You may be mistakenly using temporarily created files that aren't built when the project is built from scratch (this happens a lot and is very dangerous for the integrity of your project!).
 So, go to a temporary directory, clone your project from its repository and try configuring and building it from scratch in a new-temporary build-directory.
 It is